vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 }
 ```

-However, this approach is problematic for components that are reused because a debounce function is **stateful**: it maintains some internal state on the elapsed time.
+However, this approach is problematic for components that are reused because a debounced function is **stateful**: it maintains some internal state on the elapsed time.
 If multiple component instances share the same debounced function, they will interfere with one another.

-To keep the each component instance's debounce function independent from each other, we can create the debounced version of a method in the `created` lifecycle hook:
+To keep each component instance's debounced function independent of the others, we can create the debounced version in the `created` lifecycle hook:

 ```js
 export default {